-Gasparin et al. \cite{Gasparin2015} improve the Roemmich--Gilson model by including time in the covariance and adding nonstationarity in the meridional range parameter.
+Gasparin et al. \cite{Gasparin2015} improve the Roemmich--Gilson model by including time in the covariance and by adding nonstationarity in the meridional range parameter.
 They also briefly investigate the prediction uncertainties.
-But their analysis is limited to the Equatorial Pacific only, their covariance remains the same for all depths and all longitudes and their covariance parameters are not based on formal statistical estimates.
-In this work, we go further and develop data-driven covariances for Argo temperature data that can vary as a function of latitude, longitude, depth and season.
-Covariance estimates, anomaly maps and uncertainties are investigated in the global ocean at three exemplary depths.
+But their analysis is limited to the Equatorial Pacific only, their covariance remains the same for all pressure levels and longitudes and their covariance parameters are not based on formal statistical estimates.
+In this work, we go further and develop data-driven covariances for Argo temperature data that can vary as a function of latitude, longitude, pressure and season.
+Covariance estimates, anomaly maps and uncertainties are investigated in the global ocean at three exemplary pressure levels.
 The covariances include time and nonstationarity is allowed in all covariance parameters, including the zonal, meridional and temporal range parameters.